How Chapter 13 Bankruptcy Helps Catch Up on Mortgage Payments in Florida

 Falling behind on a mortgage feels like a countdown clock.
 Chapter 13 may slow that clock down and give you a path to catch up, but only if the payment plan fits your budget and you stay current going forward.
 Completing the plan positions you for future financing, though government-backed loans often require a seasoning period.

-If you want straight answers about your options, contact Ziegler Diamond Law’s Clearwater Chapter 13 team for a free consultation.
+If you want straight answers about your options, call Ziegler Diamond Law at (727) 538-4188 for a Free Debt Freedom Strategy Session, or visit our Clearwater Chapter 13 page.
 A clear plan now can make the difference between keeping your home and watching time run out with Chapter 13 bankruptcy.